1997 Northern Ireland riots: Belfast

-In South Belfast, a lone IRA member with an AK-47 opened-fire on an RUC checkpoint at Lower Ormeau Road.
+In South Belfast, a lone IRA member with an AKM opened-fire on an RUC checkpoint at Lower Ormeau Road.
 Five rounds hit an APC parked on the Ormeau Bridge.
 The attack was filmed by a BBC television crew.
 Nearby, an IRA unit prevented a British Army riot squad from entering the Markets area after firing 20 machine gun rounds at them.

 In North Belfast, several British Army patrols were harassed by gunfire and a bomb was thrown at an RUC base.
 An armoured vehicle was set on fire in Ardoyne, according to republican sources.
 Another one was burnt-out on Antrim Road.
 Late that evening in the Oldpark area, an RUC Land Rover became stuck in a barricade made of iron pilings and its crew had to flee when it was attacked with petrol bombs.
 The Continuity IRA (CIRA) claimed responsibility for a gun attack on RUC officers in the Oldpark Road-Cliftonville area, which according to the statement left one constable wounded.

 In the Lenadoon area of West Belfast, the RUC shot a 14-year-old boy and 13-year-old girl with plastic bullets.
-The boy was struck in the head and spent three days in a coma, while the girl was struck in the face.
+The boy was struck in the head and spent three days in a coma, while the girl was struck in the face, knocking out her teeth.
 The RUC said there was rioting in the area at the time, but republicans denied this, claiming the RUC had arrived in Land Rovers and "opened fire on groups of young people returning home from a disco".
 The CIRA claimed responsibility for a gun and grenade attack on New Barnsley RUC station, and shots fired on the Stewartstown Road, Andersonstwown.

 There was violence at the interface on Lanark Way, which separates the loyalist Shankill and republican Falls districts.
 Stones, bricks and bottles were hurled across the security fence.
 An Phoblacht reported that warning shots were fired from the nationalist side.

 In East Belfast, the IRA claimed to have fired small arms at an armoured patrol on the Newtownards Road while petrol bombers forced the RUC to close an access road to the M3 motorway.

 Another 24 people were admitted to Belfast's City Hospital and Royal Victoria Hospital.